 Joey A clown (derived from Joseph Grimaldi, a famous clown in 18th-century England.)
-Some sources say it only refers to an auguste-type clown, others say it is an amateur term not used on the lot.
+An amateur term not actually used on the lot.

 John Robinson A signal to cut or shorten an act, or to give a very short show altogether.
 If you were headed out to the ring, someone would say "John Robinson" to call for an abbreviated performance, or in the middle of an act if the ringmaster made the announcement "Would John Robinson please come to the rear entrance," the performer should go right into his last trick.
 Rarely used, but valuable in case of emergency, storm warning, or sometimes just a very long haul to the next lot.

 Jumbo The popular use of the word "jumbo" to mean anything large comes from the name of a famous large elephant first exhibited in London, then sold to P.T.
 Barnum in 1882.
 London zookeepers named the elephant, probably drawing on "jambo," the traditional Swahili word of greeting.
 The elephant's popularity drove the word "jumbo" into general use.
 After Jumbo's death, Barnum stuffed him and continued to exhibit him, then donated him to Tufts University.
 Although the remains of Jumbo were destroyed in a fire, Jumbo is still the official Tufts mascot.